Focus Taiwan App

 The Taipei Book Fair Foundation, which along with the TAICCA put together Taiwan's appearance at the Frankfurt fair, brought a total of 300 Taiwanese books across many genres to illustrate the 2024 theme of the Taiwan Pavilion: "In Between."

-"In Between" was chosen as the theme to represent Taiwan's history and culture as well as its diversity and tolerance.
+"In Between: The Ongoing Journey of Taiwan's Storytelling" was chosen as the theme to represent Taiwan's history and culture as well as its diversity and tolerance.

 Speaking with CNA, the fair's senior international sales officer Hanife Icten said the design of the Taiwan Pavilion was both aesthetically appeasing and professional.

-Taiwan has performed well in presentation and sales at the fair to become an integral member of the acclaimed event, Icfen said.
+Taiwan has performed well in presentation and sales at the fair to become an integral member of the acclaimed event, Icfen added.

 (By Dido Lin and James Lo)